JVanBuskirk/PyoFilter/README.md

 Known Issues

 OSX
-- Audio Units will build and load into Reaper and Logic but fail to load into Max, Juce Plugin Host,Tracktion.
+- Audio Units will build and load into Reaper and Logic but fail to load into Max, Juce Plugin Host, and Tracktion.
-- VST will build but fail to load into any host
+- VST will build but fails to load into any host

 Win
-- VST will build but fail to load into any host.
+- VST will build but fails to load into any host.